coder-black-mamba/phitron_auto_next_video_chrome_extension/README.md

+<h1>Please Make All OF Your Contributions To This "dev" Branch</h1>

 # Phitron Next Chrome Extension

 **Phitron Next** is a simple Chrome extension designed to automate video playback by automatically clicking the "Next" button once a video finishes.
 It enhances user experience by eliminating the need to manually click the button after each video, providing a smoother, uninterrupted viewing experience.